-Shane Garcia, the Chair of the GATF Powwow Committee, along with Jerry Crowshoe, the Youth Powwow Coordinator have been with the GATF planning committee since 2012.
+Shane Garcia (Chair of the GATF Powwow Committee) and Jerry Crowshoe (Youth Powwow Coordinator) have been with the GATF planning committee since 2012.
 Together they have built the committee from three active members to the ten they have today.
 The event itself has prospered and grown as well.

 Garcia said, “We have documented over 200 Tribes are represented at the event through our dancers and singers.
-However our committee focuses on representing the local tribes whom have historically utilized the land for ceremonial purposes, to harvest salmon, and to trade.”
+However, our committee focuses on representing the local tribes who have historically utilized the land for ceremonial purposes, to harvest salmon, and to trade.”